 Design and Build

 This second generation XC60 features a more upmarket, cohesive look.
 It shares the same Scalable Product Architecture platform as we’ve seen in most of Volvo’s recent models, including its larger XC90 sibling.
 This mid-sized premium SUV is 62mm longer, 12mm wider and 14mm lower than its predecessor and the 91mm-longer wheelbase means there’s more legroom in the rear.

-At the wheel, you sit lower in the XC60 than you would in an XC90 and the muscular-looking door creases, extended ‘Thor’s Hammer’ headlights and new grille give this model a sportier look.
+At the wheel, you sit lower than you would in an XC90 and the muscular-looking door creases, extended ‘Thor’s Hammer’ headlights and revised grille give this model a sportier look.
 There’s a longer bonnet than a rival Audi Q5 - and a longer roofline too.
-As you’d expect, there are plenty of family resemblances to the XC90, especially inside.
-The dashboard, seats and upholstery will all be familiar to recent Volvo buyers; the same 9.0-inch touchscreen and 12.3-inch digital dial displays feature.
+As you’d expect, there are plenty of cabin resemblances to the XC90, especially when it comes to the dashboard, seats and upholstery, plus the same 9.0-inch touchscreen and 12.3-inch digital dial displays feature.

 Market and Model

 Prices start at just over £40,000 and range up to just under £65,000.
 AWD and auto transmission features on all models and there are seven main levels of trim - base ‘Momentum’, then ‘Inscription Expression’, ‘R-Design’, R-Design Pro’, ‘Inscription’ and ‘Inscription Pro’, plus there’s a unique ‘Polestar Engineered’ version of the T8 Plug-in hybrid.
 Every version of the XC60 is very well equipped.
 As standard, even entry-level variants come with leather-faced upholstery, LED headlights with active high beam, two-zone climate control with a ‘CleanZone’ air-filtration system, heated front seats, a powered tailgate and 18” alloy wheels.